 - (a) Independence.
-A licensee shall be independent in the performance of professional services as required by standards promulgated by the AICPA.
-A licensee shall not express an opinion on financial statements of an enterprise in such a manner as to imply that he or she is acting as an independent public accountant with respect thereto unless he or she is independent with respect to such enterprise.
-Independence will be considered to be impaired if, for example: - (1) During the period of his or her professional engagement, or at the time of expressing his or her opinion, the licensee: - (A) Had or was committed to acquire any direct or material indirect financial interest in the enterprise; or was a trustee of any pension or profit-sharing trust of the enterprise, or was otherwise a trustee of any trust or executor or administrator of any estate if such trust or estate had or was committed to acquire any direct or material indirect financial interest in the enterprise;
+A licensee shall not express an opinion on financial statements of an enterprise in such a manner as to imply that he is acting as an independent public accountant with respect thereto unless he is independent with respect to such enterprise.
+Independence will be considered to be impaired if, for example: - (1) During the period of his professional engagement, or at the time of expressing his opinion, the licensee: - (A) Had or was committed to acquire any direct or material indirect financial interest in the enterprise; or was a trustee of any pension or profit-sharing trust of the enterprise, or was otherwise a trustee of any trust or executor or administrator of any estate if such trust or estate had or was committed to acquire any direct or material indirect financial interest in the enterprise; or - (B) Had any joint closely-held business investment with the enterprise or any officer, director or principal stockholder thereof which was material in relation to the net worth of either the licensee or the enterprise; or

-- (B) Had any joint closely-held business investment with the enterprise or any officer, director or principal stockholder thereof which was material in relation to the net worth of either the licensee or the enterprise; or - (C) Had any loan to or from the enterprise or any officer, director or principal stockholder thereof other than loans of the following kinds made by a financial institution under normal lending procedures, terms and requirements: - (i) Loans obtained by the licensee which are not material in relation to the net worth of the borrower; - (ii) Home mortgages; or
+- (C) Had any loan to or from the enterprise or any officer, director or principal stockholder thereof other than loans of the following kinds made by a financial institution under normal lending procedures, terms and requirements: - (i) Loans obtained by the licensee which are not material in relation to the net worth of the borrower; and - (ii) Home mortgages; and